guyhoffman/hri-statistics/README.md

 # hri-statistics
-Notebooks for teaching statistics for the HRI Class (http://hriclass.com)
+Notebooks for teaching statistics and Bayes Nets for the HRI Class (http://hriclass.com)